Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 CNNs as Inverse Problem Solvers and Double Network Superresolution

 Abstract:In recent years Convolutional Neural Networks (CNN) have been used extensively for Superresolution (SR).
-In this paper we use inverse problem and sparse representation solutions to form a mathematical basis for CNN operations.
-We prove a single neuron is able to provide the optimum solution for inverse problems.
-Intoducing a new concept called representation Dictionary Duality we show that CNN layers act as sparse representation solvers.
-In the light of theoretical work we propose a new algorithm which uses two networks with different structures that are separately trained with low and high coherency image patches and prove that it performs faster compared to the state-of-the-art algorithms while not sacrificing from performance.
+In this paper, we use inverse problem and sparse representation solutions to form a mathematical basis for CNN operations.
+We show how a single neuron is able to provide the optimum solution for inverse problem, given a low resolution image dictionary as an operator.
+Introducing a new concept called Representation Dictionary Duality, we show that CNN elements (filters) are trained to be representation vectors and then, during reconstruction, used as dictionaries.
+In the light of theoretical work, we propose a new algorithm which uses two networks with different structures that are separately trained with low and high coherency image patches and show that it performs faster compared to the state-of-the-art algorithms while not sacrificing from performance.

 TL;DR:After proving that a neuron acts as an inverse problem solver for superresolution and a network of neurons is guarantied to provide a solution, we proposed a double network architecture that performs faster than state-of-the-art.